-COURSE DESCRIPTION: This course, presented jointly by the Legal Department and the Monetary and Capital Markets Department, aims to familiarize participants with sound governance practices of the legal framework and institutional arrangements for sovereigns in managing their public debt and contingent liabilities.
-The course focuses on the importance of effective managerial structure and legal framework, that supports the formulation of sound debt management policies, practices, sound governance mechanisms and robust debt transparency.
+COURSE DESCRIPTION: This course, presented jointly by the Legal Department and the Monetary and Capital Markets Department, aims to familiarize participants with sound legal frameworks institutional arrangements for sovereigns in managing their public debt and contingent liabilities.
+The course focuses on the importance of effective structures and legal frameworks, that supports the formulation and implementation of sound debt management policies and practices, sound governance mechanisms and enhanced debt transparency.

-COURSE OBJECTIVES: Upon completion of this course, participants should understand the importance of sound legal framework and institutional arrangements that supports sound public debt management.
+COURSE OBJECTIVES: Upon completion of this course, participants should understand the importance of effective legal framework institutional and operational arrangements that supports sound public debt management.
 In particular, participants should be able to:

-- Describe the roles and responsibilities of government institutions responsible for debt management. - Analyze the different forms in the design of debt management offices and the organizational structure required for debt management operations. - Identify the key components of a sound public debt management legal framework, including public debt management objectives, scope of public debt, authority, purposes and constraints to borrow, borrowing by public entities and monitoring arrangements and sanctions regime. - Analyze and assess domestic public debt management legislation against international good practices and identify legal design approaches for reform that have proven effective, based on cross-jurisdictional experiences shared by presenters and fellow participants. - Describe the entities responsible for public debt transparency and formulate recommendations on how to strengthen the legal and institutional frameworks to enhance disclosure of public debt data and debt management operations.
+- Describe the roles and responsibilities of government institutions in charge of debt management and the role of central banks as fiscal agents. - Analyze the different forms in the design of debt management offices and the organizational structure required for debt management operations. - Identify the key components of a sound public debt management legal and operational framework, including public debt management objectives, scope of public debt, authority, purposes and constraints to borrow, borrowing by public entities, contingent liabilities, monitoring, accountability arrangements and sanctions regime. - Describe the legal mechanisms for coordination between public debt management and fiscal, monetary and financial policy frameworks and operations. - Describe the entities responsible for public debt transparency and formulate recommendations on how to strengthen the legal and institutional frameworks to enhance disclosure of public debt data and debt management operations.